home-assistant/home-assistant.io/source/getting-started/integration.markdown

    ![Screenshot of the workday integration on the integrations page](/images/getting-started/workday_select_integration.png)

    - This opens the integration details page.
-   - On the details page, we see that this integration has one {% term service %} and one {% term entity %}.
+   - We see that this integration has one {% term service %} and one {% term entity %}.
    - **Documentation** opens the documentation page of that integration.
    - **Known issues** opens the GitHub issue tracker, filtered for issues related to that integrations.
      - This allows you to see if there is currently an open issue for that integration.